Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Security Analysis

-\begin{lemma}[Unique Extensibility] If an honest node, say $\node{i}$, directly commits a block $B_k$ that was certified for view $v$ and $\Cert_{v'}(B_{k'})$ exists such that $v' \ge v$, then $B_{k'}$ extends $B_k$. \end{lemma} \begin{proof} If $v' = v$ then, by~\Cref{lem:view-safety-2}, $B_{k'} = B_k$ and thus, per the definition of block extension given in~\Cref{sec:preliminaries}, $B_{k'}$ extends $B_k$.
+\begin{lemma}[Unique Extensibility Continued] If an honest node, say $\node{i}$, directly commits a block $B_k$ via the alternative direct commit rule that was certified for view $v$ and $\Cert_{v'}(B_{k'})$ exists such that $v' \ge v$, then $B_{k'}$ extends $B_k$. \end{lemma} \begin{proof} If $v' = v$ then, by~\Cref{lem:view-safety-2}, $B_{k'} = B_k$ and thus, per the definition of block extension given in~\Cref{sec:preliminaries}, $B_{k'}$ extends $B_k$.
 We now complete the proof for $v' > v$ by strong induction on $v'$.